This site has been optimized to work with modern browsers and does not fully support your version of Internet Explorer.

 An ultrasound scan measuring the length of the cervix is the most effective way of identifying those at increased risk of giving birth prematurely.
 This scan is currently only available as a screening test to asymptomatic women with known risk factors for preterm birth, even though approximately two-thirds of preterm births occur in pregnancies with no known risk factors for preterm birth.

-The cervical length education days help doctors quickly identify women at risk of preterm birth so that they receive the right care at the right time, contributing to better outcomes for mothers and babies, fewer unnecessary transfers and less pressure on beds and services.
+The cervical length education days helped doctors quickly identify women at risk of preterm birth so that they receive the right care at the right time, contributing to better outcomes for mothers and babies, fewer unnecessary transfers and less pressure on beds and services.

 After completing the course the proportion of resident doctors who felt able to perform cervical length assessment under indirect supervision rose from 11% to 54%.